|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Southern German recipe for potato salad, which uses broth, vinegar, onions, and mustard for flavoring, is a pleasant change to the one more often made using mayonnaise.
-The warm cooked potatoes are marinated in the beef broth is what makes this salad unusual and adds a distinctive and rich flavor.
+This southern German recipe for potato salad—which uses broth, vinegar, onions, and mustard for flavoring—is a pleasant change to the one more often made using mayonnaise.
+The warm cooked potatoes are marinated in the beef broth is what adds a distinctive and rich flavor.

 Scrub potatoes.
 Place whole potatoes in a large pan, add cold water to almost cover, bring to a boil, and cook until just tender checking frequently to avoid overcooking, about 20 to 30 minutes.

 Drain the potatoes and rinse with cold water.
 Using a sharp knife peel while they are still warm, the skin will comes away very easily and sometimes can simply gently rub off.
 Use a knife (or a mandolin with care) to slice 1/8-inch thick.

 Place the potatoes in a bowl.
 Pour the broth over the warm potatoes and mix gently.
 Let sit for 5 minutes.

 Drain any broth not soaked up by the potatoes from the then pour the vinaigrette over and mix gently.
 The potatoes will start to crumble a bit, but that is expected.
 Allow the potatoes to marinate for 20 minutes before serving.
 Serve lukewarm or at room temperature.
 Refrigerate leftovers for the next day when they taste even better.

 - Waxy potatoes hold their shape better, but starchy potatoes soak up more broth and flavor.
 We make the salad using Yukon Gold potatoes, which is in between waxy and starchy.